 Please note that your application is not valid until the application form is completed in its entirety and payment is made.
-The Board reserves the right to require additional information prior to validating your application.
-The Board …. enforcement
+The Board reserves the right to require additional information prior to validating your application and / or continue with enforcement proceedings.